 With a Pestle and Mortar

-- Give the Mexican organo a quick swirl with the pestle and mortar, then add it to your recipe.
+Give the Mexican oregano a quick swirl with the pestle and mortar, then add it to your recipe.
 This will release the essential oil and aroma for a stronger effect.1 Tbsp dried Mexican oregano

-- Gently rub the Mexican oregano between your fingers before adding to your recipe, to realease the aroma and oils.1 Tbsp dried Mexican oregano
+Gently rub the Mexican oregano between your fingers before adding to your recipe, to release the aroma and oils.1 Tbsp dried Mexican oregano

 How to Store Mexican Oregano